r4ss/r4ss/README.md

 ## Installation

-There is a CRAN version of r4ss but it is out of data (last updated in May 2022).
+There is a CRAN version of r4ss but it is out of date (last updated in May 2022).
 Installing directly from github via either the {pak} package or {remotes} will get the most recent main branch which should always work with the latest version of Stock Synthesis (as well as many older